Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Background

-Inspired by Lin's backward use of replay memory, some methods try to aggregate TD values with Monte-Carlo returns. $Q(\lambda)$ (\hyperlink{Watkins, 1992}{Watkins \& Dayan, 1992}), $Q^*(\lambda)$ (\hyperlink{Harutyunyan, 2016}{Harutyunyan et al., 2016}) and Retrace$(\lambda)$ (\hyperlink{Munos, 2016}{Munos et al., 2016}) modify the target values to allow the on-policy samples to be used interchangeably for on-policy and off-policy learning.
-Count-based exploration method combined with intrinsic motivation (\hyperlink{Bellemare, 2016}{Bellemare et al., 2016}) takes a mixture of one-step return and Monte-Carlo return to set up the target value.
-Optimality Tightening (\hyperlink{He, 2017}{He et al., 2017}) applies constraints on the target using the values of several neighboring transitions.
-Simply by adding a few penalty terms into the loss, it efficiently propagates reliable values to achieve faster convergence.
+Some methods tackle the uniform random sampling replay strategy of DQN.
+Prioritized experience replay \cite{Schaul2016} assigns non-uniform probability to sample transitions, where greater probability is assigned for transitions with higher temporal difference (TD) error.
+Inspired by Lin's backward use of replay memory, some methods try to aggregate TD values with Monte-Carlo (MC) returns. $Q(\lambda)$ \cite{Watkins1992}, $Q^*(\lambda)$ \cite{Harutyunyan2016} and Retrace$(\lambda)$ \cite{Munos2016} modify the target values to allow the on-policy samples to be used interchangeably for on-policy and off-policy learning.
+Count-based exploration method combined with intrinsic motivation \cite{Bellemare2016} takes a mixture of one-step return and MC return to set up the target value.
+Optimality Tightening \cite{He2017} applies constraints on the target using the values of several neighboring transitions.
+Simply by adding a few penalty terms to the loss, it efficiently propagates reliable values to achieve fast convergence.

-Our work lies on the same line of research.
-Without a single change done on the network structure of the original DQN, we only modify the target generation method.
-Instead of using a limited number of consecutive transitions, our method samples a whole episode from the replay memory and propagates values sequentially throughout the entire sampled episode in a backward manner.
-By using a temporary backward Q-table with a diffusion coefficient, our novel algorithm effectively reduces the errors generated from the consecutive updates of correlated states.
+Our goal is to improve the sample efficiency of deep reinforcement learning by making a simple yet effective modification.
+Without a single change of the network structure, training schemes, and hyperparameters of the original DQN, we only modify the target generation method.
+Instead of using a limited number of transitions, our method samples a whole episode from the replay memory and propagates the values sequentially throughout the entire transitions of the sampled episode in a backward manner.
+By using a temporary backward $Q$-table with a diffusion coefficient, our novel algorithm effectively reduces the errors generated from the consecutive updates of correlated states.